wallarm/product-documentation/docs/latest/user-guides/settings/integrations/integrations-intro.md

 # Integrations Overview

-You can integrate with different systems to get scheduled reports and instant notifications through them:
+Integrate Wallarm with different systems to get scheduled reports and instant notifications through them:

 * Scheduled reports can be sent on a daily, weekly, or monthly basis.
 Reports include detailed information about vulnerabilities, attacks, and incidents detected in your system over the selected period.
 * On an hourly basis, you can get a notification with the number of requests processed during the previous hour.
 * You can receive instant notification for each detected vulnerability, hit, system-related event, and scope change.

-!!! info "Administrator access"
-    The integration setup is available only for users with the **Administrator** role.

 ## Integrate with ...